Piasy/AndroidTDDBootStrap/README.md

 +  Sign key config

     Place KeyStore file in some place, and create a TemplateKeyStore.properties, and config the KeyStore in it, include `keystore`, `keystore.password`, `key.password`, `key.alias`.
 +  To clone all submodules, please use `git clone --recursive git@github.com:Piasy/AndroidTDDBootStrap.git`
++  use flavor to control server configuration, use build type to control log behavior
+  +  `dev` for development server, `prod` for production server
+  +  `debug` enable log and dev tools, disable crash and analytics, `release` against it

 ## Dev tips
 +  Create utils